"Should I Get a Divorce Checklist?"

-Filing for a divorce (or receiving a notice a party has filed for divorce) can be a daunting moment.
-Not only is divorce a complex and intimidating legal process, it can also have emotional and financial consequences for all parties.
+Filing for a divorce (or receiving a notice a party has filed for divorce) can be daunting.
+Not only is divorce a complex and intimidating legal process, but it can also have emotional and financial consequences for all parties.

-The process to begin a divorce can be challenging therefore, Simple Texas Divorce would like to provide you with a 2020 Divorce Checklist.
-We will cover some steps you should take or be thinking about as you begin to prepare for your divorce.
+Simple Texas Divorce would like to provide you with a 2020 Divorce Checklist.
+We will cover some steps you should consider as you begin to prepare for your divorce.
 We will also discuss some tips to help you avoid any common divorce issues.
 These steps will also allow you to determine if the Simple Texas Divorce program is right for you.

-Before we get started it is worth noting that every divorce is unique.
-The tips we mention today will be applicable to some divorces but you should always meet with an experienced family lawyer prior to filing for divorce.
+Before we get started, it is worth noting that every divorce is unique.
+The tips we mention today will apply to some divorces, but you should always meet with an experienced family lawyer before filing for divorce.
 Without further ado, let us begin!

 Collect (and Protect) Important Documents

-At the beginning of the divorce, you will need to collect personal identifying information.
-These are items such as both parties’ Social Security numbers, children’s passports, driver's license, email address, physical address, phone number, and the like.
-Some of the identifying information mentioned above will need to be provided to your attorney as well as the court.
+Some of the identifying information mentioned above will need to be provided to your attorney and the court.
 It is also important to start collecting documents for your bills and expenses.

 Community property is all property acquired during the marriage that is not separate.
-For example, if you and your spouse purchased a home during your marriage this would be considered community property subject to division.
+For example, if you and your spouse purchased a home during the marriage, this would be considered community property subject to division.
 The same can be said for bank accounts, retirement accounts, etc.

-You should make copies of all documents related to any separate or community property, including bank statements for joint accounts, retirement accounts, deeds, tax returns, proof of ownership for vehicles, etc. It is very important for all assets and liabilities to be accounted for as part of your divorce.
-If this is not accounted for as part of your divorce, you could have undivided property post-divorce subject to future division.
+You should make copies of all documents related to any separate or community property, including bank statements for joint accounts, retirement accounts, deeds, tax returns, proof of vehicle ownership, etc. All assets and liabilities must be accounted for as part of your divorce.
+If this is not accounted for as part of your divorce, you could have undivided property post-divorce, subject to future division.

 Lastly, compile your and your spouse’s financial documents.
-Paychecks, proof of employment, information for any benefit you receive as a result of your employment, investment, and insurance accounts.
+Paychecks, proof of employment, information for any benefit you receive from your employment, investment, and insurance accounts.
 These documents can also help post-divorce for the transfer process if one party is receiving a benefit on behalf of the other party.
-If you are thinking "that’s a mountain of information to dig through," you are not wrong.
-Your attorney may need you to gather even more information as your case progresses.
+If you think, "that’s a mountain of information to dig through," you are not wrong.
+Your attorney may need you to gather more information as your case progresses.

 Even if you cannot collect all this information now, doing as much as you can (and keeping it in a safe location like a safety deposit box or a safe in your home) will go a long way towards reducing the stress of the divorce and making this process less time-consuming.
 Getting a head start on gathering your financial information also allows you to think about what you may want to gain or lose from your divorce.